Bob L. Moss Civil Engineering Program

 Why Choose Central Piedmont

-The civil engineering technology program is accredited by the Engineering Technology Accreditation Commission of ABET (abet.org).
+The Associate of Applied Science in Civil Engineering Technology program is accredited by the Engineering Technology Accreditation Commission of ABET, under the General Criteria and the Program Criteria for Civil Engineering Technology and Similarly Named Programs.
 Our learning environments are home to the industry's latest equipment and software, as well as quality instructors who bring real-world experience into the classroom.
 This powerful combination of traditional teaching and hands-on learning prepares our students for employment in today's 21st century workforce.

 Real World Education